 TAM = Annual Contract Value x Number of possible accounts in your industry

 The value theory method is best for getting a sense of the TAM for new features, upgrades, or a new product that will effectively create its own category.
-This method estimates the value that a product provides to specific users and whether the business can sufficiently capture that value through pricing.
+This method estimates the value that a product provides to specific users and whether the business can sufficiently capture that value through this SaaS product pricing model.
 You need to know what customers value and how much they may be willing to pay for it.
 Next, you need to estimate how many customers may find that value in your product and prefer it to alternatives.

 If you identify a very small TAM, it’s an early indicator that you will likely need to target a broader audience.

 Once you’ve figured out your TAM, you can determine the percentage of customers.
 It’s unlikely that 100% would buy your product, so you should set attainable goals for a portion of that market you can capture.
-Over time, the percentage will theoretically increase as you get closer to attaining PMF.
+Over time, the percentage will theoretically increase as you get closer to attaining PMF metrics for SaaS product startup.

 First, narrow down TAM to Serviceable Addressable Market (SAM), i.e. what is within your geographical reach, and from there “guesstimate” the Serviceable Obtainable Market (SOM).
 Your SOM is basically how much of the pie you’ll get.
 It should also grow over time and depend on how much of the SAM will want to buy your product, what portion of the SAM your marketing and distribution channels can reach, and the strength of your competition.